Interim mandates

 Tools with substance.

 Concrete methods for strategy development, team building, change management and digital value creation.
-Plus international case studies from Japan and China — culturally contextualised, with implications for German mid-sized companies in international business.
+Plus international case studies from Japan and China — culturally contextualised, with implications for the mid-market in international business.

 The central challenge for the German Mittelstand lies in developing existing business models with the help of digital infrastructure. — From the introduction